boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 ```
 de.unijena.bioinf.fingerid.web.external=https://my.custom.url/
 ```
-The connection check expects an HTTP response value `OK` (e.g. 200) to be successful
+The connection check expects an HTTP head response value `OK` (e.g. 200) to be successful

 ## Proxy Settings
 If your institution uses a proxy server to connect to the internet you need to configure the proxy server within SIRIUS.